TeresaAKent/TeresaAKent.github.io/README.md

 Files Available-
 1. Code implementation of the tracking algorithm which converts a test video into a csv file of the motion of tracked points
-2. Code to preform analysis on the components of the sensor including 1.Output of predicted whisker bending from the quasistatic simulator developed at northwestern university in the Sense Lab 2.Analysis on the sensitivity of acrylic cut springs to forces produced by whisker bending 3.
+2. Code to preform analysis on the components of the sensor including
+    * Output of predicted whisker bending from the quasistatic simulator developed at northwestern university in the Sense Lab
+    * Analysis on the sensitivity of acrylic cut springs to forces produced by whisker bending